alexandre-assad/building-perceptron/watch/perceptron.md

 ---

-**The limitations of the perceptron**
+**Limitations of the Perceptron**

-1. **Linear Separability**: The perceptron can only solve problems that are linearly separable, such as AND and OR, but fails for non-linearly separable problems like XOR.
+1. **Linear Separability**: The perceptron is only effective for problems that can be represented as linearly separable, such as AND and OR operations, but it struggles with non-linearly separable issues like XOR.
-2. **Fixed Learning Rate**: The learning process may be slow or unstable for inappropriate learning rate values.
+2. **Fixed Learning Rate**: If the learning rate is not appropriately set, the learning process can become either excessively slow or unstable.
-3. **No Hidden Layers**: A single-layer perceptron lacks the capability to model complex relationships or hierarchical features in data.
+3. **Absence of Hidden Layers**: A single-layer perceptron is unable to capture complex patterns or hierarchical features in datasets.
-4. **Step Function**: The discrete step function limits the perceptron's ability to model continuous or probabilistic outputs, unlike modern neural networks with smoother activation functions.
+4. **Step Function**: The use of a discrete step function restricts the perceptron's ability to represent continuous or probabilistic outputs, in contrast to modern neural networks that utilize more fluid activation functions.

-These limitations led to the development of more advanced architectures, such as multi-layer perceptrons (MLPs) with backpropagation and non-linear activation functions.
+These drawbacks prompted the innovation of more sophisticated models, including multi-layer perceptrons (MLPs) that employ backpropagation and non-linear activation functions.